Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 You’ll have to find a way to treat your plant for the adult gnats.

-To get rid of adult gnats, you can try hanging flypaper above your plant.
-But make sure you hang the flypaper high enough from your plant that it doesn’t get stuck to it.
+You can try hanging flypaper above your plant to get rid of adult gnats.
+But make sure you hang the flypaper high enough from your plant that it doesn’t get stuck.

 At the same time, you don’t want the flypaper too high above the plant since fungus gnats are weak fliers.